Adaptavist/puppet-fail2ban_config/README.md

 A hash of jails to create, if set to false no jails wil be defined for Debian based systems however a basic SSH jail will be defined for redHat based systems, defaults to **false**

+`fail2ban_config::filters:`

+A hash of filters to create, if set to false no jails wil be defined for Debian based systems however a 'ssh-pam' filter will be defined for redHat based systems, this is a copy of the sshd filter but configured to match any pam module not just pam_unix, defaults to **false**

 ## Example Hiera Usage:

     fail2ban_config::jails: false